How To Register Death in East Sussex

 COVID -19 – all Registration is currently by phone.
 SEE HERE.

 Register a death in East Sussex: there are four offices at which you can register – Crowborough, Brighton, Eastbourne and Lewes Registry Offices.
-Before you register a death in East Sussex, take a moment to order our FREE Tips and Free Guide to Probate which should make life easier and less expensive – HERE.
+Before you register a death in East Sussex, take a moment to order our FREE Tips and Free Guide to Probate which should make life easier and less expensive – what to do when someone dies.
 There is also a free sheet on how to register death.
 And don’t forget to watch the video on how to register death in East Sussex and more on our home page.
 You might find the video about registering a death on the home page useful first.

 The core opening hours of registration offices in East Sussex are 9 am to 4 pm Monday to Friday.
 Some offices may offer appointments outside these hours.
 Contact the office concerned for further details.
 You are strongly advised to make an appointment before for your visit, to be sure of being seen.
 However, you really should read the rest of this page to make sure your trip is not wasted: